 When she’s not skiing she’s either mountain/road biking, doing arts&crafts, taking pictures, baking, reading or playing outside!
 She’s addicted to the outdoors and adventures and shares her passions through her blog.

-Slalom ace and a current member of the U.S. Ski Team was born in Sun Valley, Idaho started skiing at age 2.
+Hailey, slalom ace and a member of the U.S. Ski Team was born in Sun Valley, Idaho started skiing at age 2.
 Duke began racing at the age of 8 with the McCall Ski Racing Team.
 She climbed the junior ranks racing for Bogus Basin and eventually moved to Park City and raced for 4 years on the Park City Ski Team prior to making the U.S. Ski Team.

 Grew up competing in Taekwondo and ski racing.
 At age 15/16 podiums at U.S. Nationals and U.S. Team Trials for Taekwondo in sparring.
 Hailey’s Mantra: “I do what I love and I love what I do.
 I wouldn’t have it any other way!”

-“I love to cook a balanced, colorful diet, that will promote energy and balance for young athletes, helping them train at the top of their potential!”
+I love to cook a balanced, colorful diet, that will promote energy and balance for young athletes, helping them train at the top of their potential!”

 Keely’s mom knows how to cook healthy for hungry skiers as she raised three of them.
 Jennifer is an experienced chef and wonderful asset to the staff.
 Bring your appetites girls, there is going to be some good cookin’ at camp!